Healthcare UX

 Patient- doctor illustration

 It's not just about adding features or modernizing interfaces — it's about deeply understanding pain points, workflows, and expectations, and designing around those realities.
+This is where patient journey mapping and experience mapping come into play.

 • Infinite Scrolling with custom Spinner component